Life Insurance for Estate Planning

-This type of annuity also referred to as Last Survivor Annuity, provides guaranteed income for the lives of two people regardless of market conditions or interest rate fluctuations.
-When the first person dies, the income is paid to the surviving individual.
+This type of annuity, also called the Last Survivor Annuity, provides guaranteed income for the lives of two people regardless of market conditions or interest rate fluctuations.
+The income is paid to the surviving individual when the first person dies.

 This annuity provides guaranteed income for a predetermined period or until you reach a certain age.